Skatteetaten/api-dokumentasjon/oversettelser/en/docusaurus-plugin-content-docs/current/api/trekkpaalegg.md

 ## Scope

-Følgende scope skal benyttes ved autentisering i Maskinporten: `skatteetaten:trekkpaalegg`
+The following scope is to be used when authenticating in Maskinporten: `skatteetaten:trekkpaalegg`

 ## Delegation